Naniwa Danshi: History

+2021-present: Debut

-On January 5, 2021, Naniwa Danshi, along with two other Kansai Johnny's Jr. groups (Ae! group and Lil Kansai), joined the Johnny's Jr. official YouTube channel, indirectly replacing SixTones and Snow Man after their departure from the channel.
+On January 5, 2021, Naniwa Danshi, along with two other Kansai Junior groups (Ae! group and Lil Kansai), joined the Junior official YouTube channel, indirectly replacing SixTones and Snow Man after their departure from the channel.

 The group's official debut was announced through their Naniwa Danshi First Arena Tour 2021 #NaniwaDanshiShikaKatan concert at Yokohama Arena, which was also a surprise for themselves.
 The debut was announced on Naniwa Day (July 28).
-This also marks the long-awaited debut for Joichiro Fujiwara, who had been a trainee for 17 years 8 months—the longest in Johnny's history.
+This also marks the long-awaited debut for Joichiro Fujiwara, who had been a trainee for 17 years 8 months—the longest in Starto Entertainment's history.
 Alongside their debut CD release, an Instagram account was also made.
-They also "graduated" from the Johnny's Jr YouTube channel and opened their own YouTube channel.
+They also "graduated" from the Junior YouTube channel and opened their own YouTube channel.

+In 2024, Super Eight, West, and Naniwa Danshi collaborated in all-Kansai group named Kamigata Boyz.
+The group digital single, "Musekinin de Ee Janai ka Love" (無責任でええじゃないかLOVE) was released on May 3 and is available on music streaming sites.
+Hyadain wrote and composed the song.
+The song title is a combination of each group songs: Musekinin Hero (Super Eight), Eejanaika (West), and Ubu Love (Naniwa Danshi).
+Okura was the one who suggested the title.

+On August 13, during their talk segment on +Alpha concert at Yokohama Arena, the group announced their first Asia tour concert.
+The concert will be held in three cities Taipei, Seoul, and Hong Kong.
+They also announced that some of their songs will be available on some music streaming services from the 14th.

+On June 28, 2025, during their ongoing live tour in Yokohama Arena, they announced that in 2026 they will be performing at Tokyo Dome and Kyocera Dome for the first time.
+The announcement was made exactly 4 years after their surprise debut reveal (which also happened in Yokohama Arena).